 We live so much in our eyes these days that we underestimate and undervalue our most potent and primal sense: hearing.
 Here are three reasons we should place hearing back on the throne as king of our senses.

-Of course our ears are also our organs of balance, telling us which way is up at all times.
-Hearing and space are intimately and permanently connected in a potent and authentic perceptive process.
-This is why there are few aural illusions, and why that phrase is unknown – whereas ‘optical illusion’ is so familiar.
+Our ears are also our organs of balance, telling us which way is up at all times.
+Hearing and space are intimately connected in a potent and authentic perceptive process.
+This is why there are few aural illusions, whereas the phrase ‘optical illusion’ is so familiar.

-According to Richard Norton at the University of Chicago the average human ear can distinguish 1,378 ‘just noticeable differences’ in tone.
-By comparison we can distinguish just 150 hues of colour.
-On this measure hearing is almost 100 times as sensitive.
+According to the University of Chicago, the average human ear can distinguish 1,378 “noticeable differences” in tone.
+By comparison we can distinguish 150 hues of colour.

 Yet this is the amazing sense is being assailed by urban noise and headphone abuse.
 If we can rediscover how astounding this precious sense is, we will start to value and nurture it.
 And that would make the world a very different place.